Inkdecker/Inkdrawing/README.md

    	- 04.12.2024: Ability to create Rainmeter profiles to export the slideshows
    	- 30.12.2024: Main functions available from commande line

-      	- (New) 28.03.2025 New: Search function for the image presets.
+      	- 28.03.2025: Search function for the image presets.

+        - (New) 07.04.2025 New: Added color labels to the image preset table.

 ##### Supported files :  .jpg, .jpeg, .png, .webp, .tiff, .jfif, .bmp